Abhimaru/android-lab/README.md

 ## LAB-36 -> Demonstrate Get and Post method in android with Php MySQL.

 ## LAB-37 -> Demonstarte GPS, When user click get Location button then display Latitude and Longitude of the current location of user.

+## LAB-38 -> Demonstrate Google Map API.
+Make an app to set the marker on the BVM.

+## LAB-39 -> Demonstrate Google Map API.
+Make an app to set the marker on the Current Location.